fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/openshift/README.md

 oc adm policy add-scc-to-user privileged system:serviceaccount:bluecompute:default
 ```

-Now you should be ready to deploy all of `bluecompute-ce` into the `bluecompute` OpenShift Project!
+Now you should be ready to deploy all of `bluecompute` into the `bluecompute` OpenShift Project!

 **NOTE:** Assigning the `privileged` SCC to the `default` service account in the `bluecompute` namespace completely relaxes the security around the pods that get deployed to this namespace.
 This means that any hackers that manage to compromise pods deployed to this namespace have root-level access to the cluster!
 So assigning the `privileged` SCC should be done with caution and it is NOT recommended for production use.
 Perhaps a more granular SCC can be used to assign the required capabilities without opening security holes, but that's beyond the scope of this document.